stelligent/sagemaker-pipeline/README.md

 **Stack Assumptions:** The pipeline stack assumes the following conditions, and may not function properly if they are not met:
 1. The pipeline stack name is less than 20 characters long
-2. The stack is launched in the US East (N. Virginia) Region (us-east-1).
+2. The stack is launched in the US East (N. Virginia) Region (`us-east-1`).

+*NOTE: The URL for Launch Stack is automatically generated through a pipeline in one of Stelligent's AWS accounts.*

 [![Launch CFN stack](https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png)](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#cstack=sn~sagemaker-stack|turl~https://s3.amazonaws.com/sagemaker-pipeline-src/CodePipeline/pipeline.yaml)